thrishithanalla/thrishithanalla/README.md

 ## 💼 Experience:

-### 🧑‍🏫 NIT Andhra Pradesh — **AI Tutor**
+### 🧑‍🏫 NIT Andhra Pradesh — **Product Development Internship - AI Tutor**
-- Guided students in working with LLMs and FastAPI
+-  Worked with LLMs , RAG , FastAPI , VectorDB , ReactJs
-- Built RAG-based solutions with vector databases and React.js
-- Mentored on AI project architecture and development workflows
+-  Integrated various components and the teamwork together
+-  Used Meramid.js and Markup.js for mind map visualisation
+-  Used STT and TTS models

 ---